Buckstum History, Family Crest & Coats of Arms

 Early Notables of the Buckstum family (pre 1700)

 Another 30 words (2 lines of text) are included under the topic Early Buckstum Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Buckstum family to the New World and Oceana
+Migration of the Buckstum family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Buckstum were among these contributors, for they have been located in early North American records: Elizabeth Buxton who settled in Potomac Maryland in 1729; Grace Buxton settled in west New Jersey in 1773; John settled in Virginia in 1637; Robert in Virginia in 1646.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.